muledagnaw/Database_and_SQL/README.md

 This repository documents my learning and practical work covering **database fundamentals** and **SQL querying** using **MySQL Workbench**.
 ---

-## 📁 Repository Structure

-The work is organised into four main sections:

-*  SQL basics using the Northwind database
-*  SQL JOINs and multi-table queries
-*  Advanced SQL analysis using the World database

----

 ## 🌍 SQL Practical (World Database)